MTA Guide to Accessible Transit

 - The driver will position the bus to deploy the lift safely or operate the kneeling feature.

 - Priority seating for customers with disabilities and senior citizens is located behind the driver.
 Other passengers must make these seats available upon request.
 Please remember that some passengers may have disabilities that are not visible.

 - If you are in a wheelchair, position yourself near the rear doors, where the lift is located on most buses.
 The driver will activate the lift, allow you to board, and secure your wheelchair on the bus.
 Customers using a wheelchair/scooter are allowed to board facing either forwards or backwards (whichever way is preferable for the customer); if the bus has a lift, lock your brakes.
 Once you are in position on board the bus, lock your brakes again.
 All new buses have seat belts and shoulder harnesses for extra safety.
-(Lifts can accommodate customers with wheelchairs, scooters, or other devices with a combined weight of 600 pounds; the device and customer must fit into a space 30 inches wide and 48 inches long.)
+(If a lift (or ramp) and vehicle can safely accommodate an individual and their mobility device, then the operator must transport the individual unless doing so would be inconsistent with legitimate safety requirements.)

 - When you reach your destination, please wait until the bus comes to a stop before unlocking your brakes.
 The driver will free your wheelchair from its position on the bus and activate the lift to let you disembark.